Connect with others who understand.

 Risk Factors and Causes of Prurigo Nodularis

-Researchers do not fully understand the causes of prurigo nodularis.
-Current thinking is that the condition is linked to dysfunction in the immune system and abnormalities in the nervous system that affect nerve fibers in the skin.
+Researchers don’t fully understand the causes of prurigo nodularis.
+Current thinking is that the condition is linked to issues with the immune system and nervous system, affecting nerve fibers in the skin.

-Dermatology studies indicate that people with other health conditions that cause itchy skin — such as allergies, atopic dermatitis (the most common form of eczema), contact dermatitis, and psoriasis — have a higher risk of developing prurigo nodularis.
+Dermatology studies indicate that people with other health conditions that cause itchy skin have a higher risk of developing prurigo nodularis.
+These include atopic dermatitis (the most common form of eczema), contact dermatitis, and lichen planus.

 Other conditions that are associated with prurigo nodularis include: